-Quadratic Equation - a Version With Functions A Function Calculating the $q$ Coefficient Notes

-float calculate_q(float b, float delta)

-{ return -0.5(b+signum(b)sqrt(delta));

-}

-49 / 56

-437,00
+Quadratic Equation - a Version With Functions A Function Calculating the q Coefficient Notes float calculate_q(float b, float delta) { return -0.5(b+signum(b)sqrt(delta)); } 49/56 Quadratic Equation - a Version With Functions A Function Calculating a Single Root of the Quadratic Equation Notes A Function Calculating a Single 1000 of the Quadratic Equation float calculate_root(float a, float q) { return q/a; } j 50/56 Quadratic Equation - a Version With Functions A Function Calculating Two Roots of the Quadratic Equation Notes void calculate_roots(float a, float c, float q, float x1, float x2) { x1=q/a; x2=c/q; } 51/56 Quadratic Equation - a Version With Functions The main() function Notes int main(void) { float a=0.0,b=0.0,c=0.0; get_abc_coefficients(%a,%b,%c); float delta = calculate_delta(a,b,c); if(delta=0.0) { float q = calculate_q(b,delta); printf("The equation has a single root %.10f\n", if(delta>0.0) { float q = calculate_q(b,delta); float x1=0.0, x2=0.0; calculate_roots(a,c,q,&x1,&x2); printf("The functions has two roots - x1:\ %.10f, x2: %.10f\n",x1,x2); } if(delta<0.0) puts("The equation doesn't have real roots."); return 0; ı

-Quadratic Equation - a Version With Functions A Function Calculating a Single Root of the Quadratic Equation Notes
+Quadratic Equation - a Version With Functions Comment to the Example Notes

-float calculate_root(float a, float q)

-return q/a;

-}

-50 / 56

-Quadratic Equation - a Version With Functions Notes

-A Function Calculating Two Roots of the Quadratic Equation Notes

-void calculate_roots(float a, float c, float q, float x1, float x2) { x1=q/a; x2=c/q;

-}

-51/56

-Quadratic Equation - a Version With Functions The main() function Notes

-int main(void) { float a=0.0,b=0.0,c=0.0;

-get_abc_coefficients(&amp;a,&amp;b,&amp;c); float delta = calculate_delta(a,b,c); if(delta==0.0) { float q = calculate_q(b,delta);

-printf("The equation has a single root %.10f\n",

-float q = calculate_q(b,delta); float x1=0.0, x2=0.0; calculate_roots(a,c,q,&amp;x1,&amp;x2);

-printf("The functions has two roots - x1:\

-puts("The equation doesn't have roots in real number domain."); return 0; }

-Notes

 Please notice, that one of the strings in the main() function is divided into two with the use of the backslash (\) character.
 It's a special character that informs the compiler that those two strings are in reality one.
 The program with the functions is longer than the original program demonstrated in the previous lecture.
 However, it is easier to understand.
-Moreover, the signum() function can be copied and used
+Moreover, the signum() function can be copied and used in other programs.

-ed ed en

-in other programs.
 Other functions are specific to the problem solved by the program.
-It is also easier to distinguish between the cases when

-the quadratic equation has one root or two roots if the program is partitioned into functions.
+It is also easier to distinguish between the cases when the quadratic equation has one root or two roots if the program is partitioned into functions.

 53 / 56

-Th nanks Notes
+Thanks Notes

-Many thanks to Grzegorz Łukawski, PhD and Leszek Ciopiński, MSc

-for helping me to complete the Polish version of this slides.
+Many thanks to Grzegorz Łukawski, PhD and Leszek Ciopiński, MSc for helping me to complete the Polish version of this slides.

 54/56

-Q 1 nestions

--0.
-Notes
+Questions Notes

 ?

 55 / 56

-The Die

-TT HE END Notes
+THE END Notes

--

 Thank You for Your attention!

--